amarsree/vue-todo-app/README.md

-## About Laravel
+## How To run

-Steps To run the application after clone the application
+Steps To run the application after cloning the application

 - Step1: open Terminal inside root Directory
 - Step2: run "Composer install"